-To confirm the results of the false-perception conditions in the doll and skunk experiments and to rule out the possibility that the infants in these conditions simply expected the agent to search for her preferred toy in the same left or right location as in the last two familiarization trials, additional infants were tested with the same procedure as in these conditions, with one exception: The locations of the doll and skunk were reversed in the four familiarization trials.
-Participants were 14 infants, 7 male and 7 female (ages 14 months and 1 day to 14 months and 25 days; M=14 months and

-18 days).
-Another 7 infants were excluded because they were fussy (2), distracted (2), or looked over 2.5 standard deviations from the mean of their condition during the test trial (3).
-Half the infants were assigned to the doll experiment and half to the skunk experiment; within each experiment, 4 infants saw the plain-box event and 3 saw the hair-box event.
-The predicted Experiment \times Event interaction was obtained in an analysis of variance, F(1, 10) = 8.22, p < .025, $\eta_p^2 = .45$, and in an analysis of covariance, F(1, 8) = 27.32, p < .01, $\eta_p^2 = .77$.
+To confirm the results of the false-perception conditions in the doll and skunk experiments, and to rule out the possibility that the infants in these conditions simply expected the agent to search for her preferred toy in the same left or right location as in the last two familiarization trials, additional infants were tested using the same procedure as in these conditions with one exception: the locations of the doll and skunk were reversed in the four familiarization trials.
+Participants were 14 infants, 7 male and 7 female (14 months, 1 day to 14 months, 25 days; $\underline{M} = 14$ months, 18 days).
+Another 7 infants were eliminated because they were fussy (2) or distracted (2), or looked over 2.5 SD from the mean of their condition during the test trial (3).
+Half the infants were assigned to the doll experiment and half to the skunk experiment; within each experiment, four infants saw the plain-box event and three saw the hair-box event.
+The predicted experiment x event interaction was obtained in an ANOVA, $\underline{F}(1, 10) = 8.22$ , $\underline{p} < .025$ , $\eta_p^2 = .45$ , and ANCOVA, $\underline{F}(1, 8) = 27.32$ , $\underline{p} < .01$ , $\eta_p^2 = .77$ .
 Like the infants in the original false-perception conditions, these infants expected the agent to search for the doll in the hair box and for the skunk in the plain box, and they looked longer when she did not.